Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Concluding Remarks

 This paper assumed that the utility function is linear, and a moment based model for describing the ambiguity set for decision dependent utilities.
 Alternative models for expressing a decision maker's utility may be explored in the future.

-Stochastic optimization framework to model uncertain demand have been proposed for the facility location problems \citep{2006-fac-loc-uncert-rev}.
+Stochastic optimization framework to model uncertain demand has been proposed for the facility location problems \citep{2006-fac-loc-uncert-rev}.
 We now present a generalization of the basic \eqref{opt:RFL} model for the case where the customer demand is stochastic with a finite support.
-In this case, the customer demand is denoted as $D^{\omega}_i$ to represent the demand value at scenario $\omega\in\Omega$, and the customer flow to a facility is denoted as $x^{\omega}_{ij}$.
+In this case, the customer demand is denoted as $D^{\omega}_i$ to represent the demand value at scenario $\omega\in\Omega$, and the number of customers going to a facility is denoted by $x^{\omega}_{ij}$.
 In the stochastic demand case we can further define an ambiguity set $\mP^{\Omega}$ for the unknown probability distribution over scenarios.
 With one more layer of ambiguity on the probability distributions over scenarios, the model \eqref{opt:RFL} is then formulated as a distributionally-robust two-stage stochastic optimization problem written as follows:

-where the recourse function $\mathcal{Q}(\bs{y},\omega)$ is for the scenario $\omega\in\Omega$, and it is defined similarly as \eqref{opt:RFL-II} with a scenario index on the demand and customer flow.
+where the recourse function $\mathcal{Q}(\bs{y},\omega)$ is for the scenario $\omega\in\Omega$, and it is defined similarly as \eqref{opt:RFL-II} with a scenario index on the demand and the number of customers going to a facility for service.
 As discussed in Section~\ref{sec:mixed-bin-conic}, the \eqref{opt:RFL} model admits a mixed 0-1 second-order-cone program (MISOCP) reformulation based on a definition of $\Puyij$ using moments.
 Similarly, the \eqref{opt:SD-RFL} model can be reformulated as a distributionally-robust two-stage stochastic mixed 0-1 second-order-cone program (DR-TSS-MISOCP).
 Solving such problems effectively requires further algorithmic development.
 A decomposition branch-and-bound method for solving a general DR-TSS-MISOCP problem is developed in our recent work \citep{luo2019-BB-two-stage-0-1-socp}.
 This algorithm is used to solve small instances of \eqref{opt:SD-RFL} in \citep{luo2019-BB-two-stage-0-1-socp}.
-The reformulations and convexification cuts developed in this paper were used to strengthen the second-stage problem of \eqref{opt:SD-RFL} in the numerical study conducted in \citep{luo2019-BB-two-stage-0-1-socp} with a significant improvement in the computational performance.
-We refer the reader to our companion paper \cite{luo2019-BB-two-stage-0-1-socp} for a more detailed discussion on this topic. \ACKNOWLEDGMENT{This research was partially supported by the ONR grant N00014-18-1-2097.}
+The reformulations and convexification cuts developed in the current paper were used to strengthen the second-stage problem of \eqref{opt:SD-RFL} in the numerical study conducted in \citep{luo2019-BB-two-stage-0-1-socp} with a significant improvement in the computational performance.
+We refer the reader to our companion paper \citep{luo2019-BB-two-stage-0-1-socp} for a more detailed discussion on this topic.